KevDev0247/proofster/README.md

 # Proofster
-A proof assistant platform automating preprocessing and normalization procedure before resolution proofs, drastically reduce human errors of doing calculation by hand.
+A proof assistant platform automating preprocessing and normalization procedure before resolution proofs in the context of first order logic, drastically reduce human errors of doing calculation by hand.

 Prod: http://proofster.herokuapp.com